DUNE-DAQ/docs/docs/packages/styleguide/README.md

 Along with the usual rules, a global variable should have a comment as to why it needs to be global unless it's completely clear.

-[An idea: should people have to stick some easily-searchable token, like DUNE_GLOBAL_VAR, in the comment, so it'll be easy to find global variables?]

 ### 8.7  Implementation Comments

 In your implementation you should have comments in tricky,